How to look for records of... Royal Navy operations and correspondence 1660-1914

 Browse these series by date or use our guide to finding naval correspondence for advice on how to search ADM 3 using the indexes and digests in ADM 12.

 The correspondence of the Navy Board in ADM 106, though chiefly concerned with the administration of the Navy, contains much material bearing on operations, especially in the 17th century.
-Use the advanced search in our catalogue to search by keyword within series ADM 106, a large part of which has been described in considerable detail.
+Click on the series reference to search by keyword within series ADM 106, a large part of which has been described in considerable detail.

 - lists of convoys